Email FacebookTwitterMenu burgerClose thin

 5. Grantor Retained Annuity Trust (GRAT)

-A GRAT is intended to last for only a specific amount of time.
-It can be a common way for people to minimize taxes on financial gifts to specific beneficiaries.
+A GRAT runs for a limited time.
+It’s often used to reduce taxes on financial gifts to beneficiaries.
 With this trust, you can contribute the assets that you’re looking to provide as a gift and you will then receive an annuity payment regularly, based on the original value of the assets.
-When the term ends the remaining funds will transfer to your beneficiaries without any gift-tax obligation.
+When the term ends, the remaining funds will transfer to your beneficiaries without any gift-tax obligation.
 It can be a good way to receive payments now for income while leaving part of your assets to your loved ones.

 6. Life Insurance Trusts